 Side effects from medications may result from pharmacokinetic, pharmacodynamic, and psychological manifestations (i.e. nocebo effect).10 Many healthcare providers have utilized the GeneSight test to shed light on this process.
 GeneSight testing might reveal a compromised pharmacokinetic or pharmacodynamic gene-drug interaction yielding side effects.
 Additionally, a ‘normal’ test might point a healthcare provider toward ruling out a pharmacokinetic or pharmacodynamic problem, suggesting a requisite look into the psychological aspects of the patient’s sensitivity.11

 When should GeneSight testing be used with caution?

 While additional utility may be gained for treatment-naïve patients, this population has not been studied.
 Thus, the GeneSight test is intended for patients who are currently failing or have failed at least their initial prescribed behavioral health medication.

 Patients who have failed numerous medications in multiple medication classes:

 Difficult-to-treat patients who have failed numerous medication trials in multiple medication classes are often highly complex, with multiple medical and psychiatric comorbidities that may obscure medication response.
 The GeneSight test may be able to explain why the patient has failed past medication trials.
 This may validate patient experience for those who have struggled with medication response.
-If patients have already tried many medication classes, the GeneSight test is less likely to identify a genetically optimal medication they have not yet tried.
-However, it may identify medications that were prescribed at sub-optimal doses, which could lead a healthcare provider to re-try a medication at an adjusted dose.
+The GeneSight test may also be able to identify medications that may have been prescribed at sub-optimal doses, which could lead a healthcare provider to re-try a medication at an adjusted dose.